 The side effects and burden of anticoagulant treatments may contribute to poor compliance and consequently to treatment failure.
-The Perception of Anticoagulant Treatment Questionnaire (PACT-Q) was developed to help assess patients’ needs and their perceptions of anticoagulant treatment.
+The PACT-Q was developed to help assess patients’ needs and their perceptions of anticoagulant treatment.
 The PACT-Q is a valid and reliable instrument that assesses patients’ expectations and satisfaction regarding their anticoagulant treatment, as well as their opinion about their treatments’ convenience of use.
-Its two-part structure – assessment of expectations at baseline in the first part, and of convenience, burden and treatment satisfaction in the second – displays good and stable psychometric properties.
-These results are not sufficient to recommend the use of satisfaction as a primary endpoint in clinical trials; further validation work is needed to support the interpretation of PACT-Q dimension scores.
-However, this first validation makes the PACT-Q an appropriate measure for use in clinical and pharmacoepidemiological research, as well as in real-life studies.
+Its two-part structure – assessment of expectations at baseline in the first part, and of convenience, burden and treatment satisfaction in the second — It has a two-part structure – assessment of expectations at baseline in the first part, and in the second, an assessment of convenience, burden and treatment satisfaction.

 Mapi Research Trust is the official licensor and distributor of more than 300 COAs, on behalf of their developers and copyright owners.
 Please visit our catalog to access the complete list of COAs managed by Mapi Research Trust, or visit our website for additional information on our services to developers and copyright owners.